szehetner/BenchmarkDotNet-VS-Runner/README.md

 ## Limitations / Known Issues:
 * If you add/remove/rename benchmark classes/methods in the code, the changes won't be visible in the tree view immediately.
 You need to click "Refresh" to update the tree.
-* If benchmarks of more than one class are run together, the results won't show up in the results section.
+* If benchmarks of more than one class are run together, the logfile content won't show up in the log tab.
 * You can only select one node in the tree view at once